gtk-rs/lgpl-docs/atk/vendor.md

 # Returns

-the character at `offset`.
+the character at `offset` or 0 in the case of failure.
 <!-- trait TextExt::fn get_character_count -->
 Gets the character count.

 # Returns

-the number of characters.
+the number of characters or -1 in case of failure.
 <!-- trait TextExt::fn get_character_extents -->
 Get the bounding box containing the glyph representing the character at a particular text offset.